What is a Profitability Ratio? Analysis, Definition, & Ways to Improve

 3. Return on Capital Employed (ROCE)

-A broader view, this ratio evaluates how well a company is using its capital (both debt and equity) to generate profits.
+This ratio evaluates how well a company is using its capital (both debt and equity) to generate profits.

 Formula